Personal Injury Attorneys That Know What It’s Like

 Any time you are injured due to the negligence or carelessness of another, your life can be turned upside down – the injuries can limit your ability to work, you may not be able to get out of your bed or leave the hospital room, the insurance company may be putting pressure on you to resolve your case – all of these things and many more can dramatically impact your life.

 At the Law Office of Kevin C. Ferry, LLC, located in New Britain, Connecticut, we have dedicated over twenty years to representing individuals and their families who have been injured as a result of negligence.
 We understand how difficult a time this can be.
 Our lawyers and staff will fight for you and do everything we can to make sure you obtain justice.
 People who act negligently and carelessly – whether talking on their cell phone while driving, not maintaining their premises, or are simply too busy to care – should be held accountable.
-Terrible injury can happen to anyone of us at any time because of a defective product, dog attack, car accident, truck accident, slip and fall accident, premise liability, industrial accident, medical malpractice, construction accident, industrial accident, or any number of horrible scenarios.
+Terrible injury can happen to anyone of us at any time because of a defective product, dog attack, car accident, truck accident, slip and fall accident, premise liability, industrial accident, construction accident, industrial accident, or any number of horrible scenarios.

 When You Are Injured, You Need Someone to Stick Up for You.

 Our attorneys have handled all of these types of cases and have worked with experts in every type of case imaginable.
 We expect to recover the maximum for all of our clients and have the tools and expertise to bring in large verdicts.
 Whatever your injury might be, we have the skill, resources, experience and commitment to aggressively fight for you.
 Not so surprisingly, that recipe can result in very favorable settlements.
 In fact, we regularly take in new clients who have fired other attorneys because the lawyer told them to settle for a figure the client just did not think was right.